 - Withdrawing earnings – If you’re older than 59½ and you started your Roth IRA at least five years ago, then any money gained on top of the principal (your earnings) can be withdrawn tax-free.
 Otherwise, withdrawals may be taxable and could be subject to an early-withdrawal penalty.

 - Withdrawals for special circumstances – You may be able to withdrawal earnings prior to age 59½ without penalty under certain circumstances.
-Ask your tax advisor to learn if your specific situation is eligible.
+Ask your tax professional to learn if your specific situation is eligible.

 No minimum distribution required